tvanantwerp/tomvanantwerp.com/packages/eleventy/src/coding-questions/leetcode-189-rotate-array.md

 JavaScript's `splice` function can be a little weird, but useful once you know how it works.
 Here we greatly speed up the array shifting by lopping off from the end of the `nums` array and inserting it to the front.

-I think it would've been cleaner to `splice` off the end, then `push` the remaining `nums` to the end of that splice—but, despite `console.log(nums)` reading correctly after doing this, Leetcode's solution checker didn't like that.
+I think it would've been cleaner to `splice` off the end, then `push` the remaining `nums` to the end of that splice—but, despite `console.log(nums)` reading correctly after doing this, LeetCode's solution checker didn't like that.

-I'm sure the fact that I didn't write some elaborate algorithm to do this is a violation of the spirit of Leetcode.
+I'm sure the fact that I didn't write some elaborate algorithm to do this is a violation of the spirit of LeetCode.
 Time complexity should be $O(n)$.

 ```javascript
 const rotate = (nums, k) => {